Resources

 Patent Searches and Opinions: Patentability vs. Freedom to Operate

-One question that generally comes to mind with a new idea or invention is how to protect it . . .
-The next, and related question concerns whether another party is going to sue you for selling something they have already patented.
+One question that generally comes with a new idea is how to protect it — and whether another party might already hold rights.

 The Basics of Disclosure in Intellectual Property